Finding the right swimming lessons for children with additional needs is like looking for a perfect pair of jeans.

 Parents have formed an action group to share their concerns about the decisions made.

-I wrote a piece for the local paper about our plight, which gathered support from other parents who had struggled to find swimming lessons for children with autism and other complex needs.
+I wrote a piece for the local paper about our plight.
+It gathered support from other parents who had struggled to find swimming lessons for children with additional needs.

 The truth is, extra-curricular activity provision for children with complex needs is poor.
 We’re fighting over services that should already be available to children without discrimination.
-It shouldn’t be this hard to find swimming lessons for children with autism.
+It shouldn’t be this hard to find swimming lessons for children with additional needs.

 Our children are just as entitled to enjoy access to clubs and hobbies as neurotypical kids.
 We can’t just sit back and let someone who hasn’t got a clue, make the decisions.